ramRelangi/Syntaxonehrm/README.md

     **Important:**
      - The database specified by `DB_NAME` must exist on your PostgreSQL server before proceeding.
 This application **does not** automatically create the root database itself, only tenant-specific tables upon registration.
      - For production, set `NEXT_PUBLIC_ROOT_DOMAIN` to your actual domain (e.g., `syntaxhivehrm.app`).
 For local development, `localhost` is usually sufficient.
+     - **Troubleshooting `ECONNREFUSED` errors:** If you see database connection errors like `ECONNREFUSED ::1:5432` or similar, ensure your PostgreSQL server is running and listening for connections.
+Try setting `DB_HOST=127.0.0.1` in your `.env` file instead of `localhost`.

 3.  **Initialize Global Database Schema (Create Core Tables):**
     Make sure your PostgreSQL server is running and the database specified in `.env` exists.
 Then, run the schema initialization script: